-We usually begin by helping schools add coding to their Year 7 offering, and then add Year 8 coding in the following year.
+We usually begin by helping schools add a coding course at Year 7, and then build towards Year 12 in subsequent years.
 If you’re interested in having CS in Schools support teachers at your school in 2021, you need to be able to:

 - Find timetable space.
 Our Year 7 programme is approximately twenty hours in length and is typically taught at around two classroom hours per week for ten weeks.
 CS in Schools can share timetabling models that have worked for other schools, and help with ideas on how to create timetable space

 - Find teachers.
-Find motivated teachers and give the teachers the opportunity to teach the subject at least twice within a calendar year.
+Find motivated teachers and give the teachers the opportunity to teach the course at least twice within a calendar year.
 We then work with you to determine what support mode is right for each teacher.
 Note that teachers need to be able to attend a weekend training workshop.
 We encourage schools to put several teachers in the programme at the same time!

 - Provide students with computers and Internet access.
 Ensure each student who will take the subject has access to a computer with a modern web browser, Internet access, and their own email address

 Why did we create CS in Schools?